HOW TO BECOME AN EAST WEST CLINICAL HERBALIST (EWCH)

-- Complete 400 minimum clinical hours (includes supervised and mentoring hours)
+Complete 400 minimum clinical hours (includes supervised and mentoring hours)

 - Complete Anatomy and Physiology* training (from an approved school or our East West A&P Course)

 - Complete Pathology and Disease* training (from an approved school)

 - Highly recommended, but optional:

 - Body therapy education (optional)

-- Attend 18 chats (or webinars)/year on the student forum for three years (a total of 54 chats)
+- Attend 18 chats (or webinars)/year on the student classroom for three years (a total of 54 chats)

 *While we offer these courses through distance learning, you may also take them at an approved college or university and present us with your transcript or a certificate of completion.